 - Demonstrate self-discipline, integrity and compassion in their lifestyle.

-- Are prepared for success in personal life, in further education and in employment.
+- Are prepared for success in their personal life, further education and employment.

 Excellence in Christ

 Jesus said, ‘You are the light of the world.’